Easing Into Menopause

 9. If you’re already in the “unpleasant symptoms” stage, is it possible to course correct and get relief from your weight gain, moodiness, forgetfulness, night sweats, and hot flashes?
 Absolutely.

-10. Experts in the Functional Medicine community agree that peri/menopausal symptoms are signals that the body hasn’t received the needed nutritional, lifestyle, supplemental – and we would add spiritual – support.
+10. Experts in the functional medicine community agree that peri/menopausal symptoms are signals that the body hasn’t received the needed nutritional, lifestyle, supplemental – and I would add spiritual – support.

 11. “The important thing is to recognize that symptoms, at any age, are the body’s way of telling you that it is not getting the support it needs.
 Because each woman faces different demands, each will experience her own retinue of hormonally driven symptoms, which may ebb and flow depending on a host of other important factors, such as adrenal fatigue, serotonin depletion, and nutritional deficiencies.” - Marcelle Pick, Ob/Gyn, NP